 Local SEO expert Gregg Gifford mentioned that business should consider using QR in marketing to drive reviews.
-Set up a landing page that has all the different review sites listed and point the QR code at that site.
-Once people arrive they can pick the network where they want to leave a review.
+Set up a landing page that has all the different review sites listed and points the scannable code at that site.
+Once people arrive, they can pick the network where they want to leave a review.

-Basically QR codes can work where it makes sense for businesses to direct consumers from an offline experience to an online one.
-Really, anytime there’s an online component that makes sense it’s worth offering a QR code.
+Basically, the scannable codes can work where it makes sense for businesses to direct consumers from an offline experience to an online one.
+Really, anytime there’s an online component that makes sense, it’s worth offering a QR code.

 How to create a QR code?

-There are a number of QR code generators that you can try.
-Please, before you hang up any QR code, make sure it’s working correctly.
+There are several QR code generators that you can try.
+Before you print and hang up any code, please ensure it’s working correctly.
 Test it with your own phone.
 Many of these also let you track usage.

-The key for technology to be adopted is that it’s easy enough to use when it’s needed.
+The key to adopting technology is that it’s easy enough to use when needed.
 QR codes didn’t fit that mold when they first came out, but now they certainly do.

 But, also keep in mind that not all audiences know how to use the QR codes, so if you think that’s the case, consider adding bullet points to explain the use, as this TV commercial did.